Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Numerical Results

 \subsection{Alternating Projections and Signal-to-Interference Ratio}

-Fig. \ref{pict5} presents the spectral efficiency for different numbers of inner loop alternating projections across a range of SIRs.
-The full-digital beamformer remains close to the upper bound while the downlink rate for hybrid architecture is still limited by the hardware constraint.
-In accordance with the conclusions drawn from Fig. \ref{pict3}, the uplink rate improves with the number of inner loop alternating projections.
-We further observe that the design is sensitive to high SI power (SIR between -160 and -140 dB) specifically for a few inner iterations.
-However, the performance can be further improved by running more iterations of alternating projections.
-As SIR increases to around -40 dB which corresponds to a user near the BS, the uplink performance matches the downlink (interference-free) performance regardless of the number of iterations.
+Fig. \ref{pict5} presents spectral efficiency for different numbers of inner loop alternating projections across a range of SIRs.
+The full-digital beamformer remains close to the upper bound while the downlink rate for the hybrid architecture is still limited by CA phase shifter constraints.
+In accordance with conclusions drawn from Fig. \ref{pict3}, uplink rate improves with increasing inner loop alternating projections.
+We further observe the design is sensitive to high SI power (SIR from -160 to -140 dB) when using a few inner iterations.
+However, the performance can be improved by using more alternating projections.
+As SIR increases to around -40 dB, which corresponds to a user near the BS, the uplink performance matches the downlink (interference-free) performance regardless of the number of iterations.